amitp-ai/amitp-ai/README.md

 -->

 ## RELEVANT PROJECTS
+### Banana Collection Agent (Fall 2018)
+- Trained a robot to pick the maximum number of good bananas while avoiding bad bananas.
+- Received a reward of +1 for picking a good banana and -1 for picking a bad banana.
+- State augmentation by including previous observations to transform the problem from POMDP to MDP.
+- Trained the agent (end-to-end) from raw pixels to q-values using CNN based double DQN learning algorithm.
+- For faster training, batch normalization technique was used.
+- Trained using PyTorch on Google Cloud, achieving a 100-episode average reward of 12.

 ### Text Summarization
 - Input text was first pre-processed followed by data wrangling and data exploration.
 - Thereafter experimented with various encoder-decoder type of models using LSTM, attention based LSTM, transformers, and memory efficient transformers.
 Memory efficient transformers performed the best with Rouge-1 and Rouge-2 scores of 38.3 and 13.3.